 Web Site: odditycycles.com

-“If you’re after a true Italian handmade steel road frame, you’re more than a little concerned about how and where your steel frame will be built.
-Every single step of our production process takes place in small workshop in Italy.
+“If you’re after a true Italian handmade steel road frame, you’re more than a little concerned about how and where your steel frame will steelmaker.
+Every single step of our production process takes place in a small workshop in Italy.
 Our craftsmen will be the only people who will manufacture the frames, following a process we know everything about.”

 Web Site: officinabattaglin.com